albacoretuna/how-to-annoy-a-web-developer/README.md

 ## <a name="user">Section 11  -   If You Are Just a Web User</a>
 If you don't know a web developer closely, you still can annoy them!
 Isn't that amazing?
 Yes you can annoy actually many web developers without even knowing them by following this tip:
 * Don't update your browser.
 Use the oldest Internet Explorer  or Safari that you can!

+## <a name="recruiter">Section 9   -   If You Are a Recruiter</a>
+Tips for recruiters follow:
+ * Don't learn the difference between Java and JavaScript, or any other two technologies.
+Therefore send long messsages on linkedin to a Java developer, for a postion that actually needs JavaScript.

 ___
 <a name="ref"> References: </a>